SudoTraceRoute/decrypt-wpa2-using-wireshark/README.md

 No PSK (pre-shared key) is transmitted or derivable from the handshake

 Decryption requires a live MITM attack — not feasible or ethical in typical analysis

+**✅ Summary**

+Successfully captured WPA2 EAPOL handshake

+Decrypted real traffic using Wireshark with PSK and SSID

+Identified DHCP, ARP, and ICMPv6 as proof of decryption

+Learned limitations of capturing TCP/TLS over Wi-Fi with USB adapters

+Troubleshooted and documented WPA3-related issues (SAE)

+**🙌 Acknowledgements**

+This project was created for learning and research purposes.
+Thanks to the Wireshark team and open-source Linux networking tools.